Advertise Follow Us

 Sonny Pistilli has been shoeing horses since 1967.
-As you’d expect, he’s seen a lot of clubfooted horses in 46 years.
+As you’d expect, he’s seen a lot of clubfooted horses during that time.
 But for the last couple of years, he’s been dealing with a horse that presents the biggest clubfoot challenge he’s ever faced.

 It all started when one of his oldest clients got in touch with him from Europe.
 He and a young female rider were looking at a big German warmblood, a Trakehner breed.
 The horse had good bloodlines and what was more, they could get him at a good price.
 He had some conformational issues.
 He was “a little upright.”
 But the sellers were saying with the help of a good farrier, the horse could be a top competitor.
 He was already showing at Dressage Level 4.